Jwychor/EZ_Factor_Analysis/README.md

 Dataframes to be analyzed must be in the global environment prior to startup.

 # Usage and Description
-The following code will install and instiatiate the dashboard.
+The following code will install and instiatiate the dashboard in R Studio.
 ```R
 if(!'remotes' %in% installed.packages()){
   install.packages('remotes',dependencies = T)